 Washington’s noncompetition law (RCW 49.62) requires employers and businesses to comply with certain requirements in imposing noncompete obligations on Washington-based employees and independent contractors.
 Every year the Washington Department of Labor and Industries adjusts annual earnings thresholds for inflation.
 Effective January 1, 2023, the thresholds will increase from $101,390 to $116,593.18 for employees and from $253,475 to $291,482.95 for independent contractors.

-If employers and entities continue to hire employees and independent contractors under noncompete obligations in 2022, it is recommended to review whether their earnings are exceeding these thresholds.
+If employers and businesses continue to hire employees and independent contractors under noncompete obligations in 2023, it is recommended to review whether their earnings are exceeding these thresholds.

 - Washington’s New Noncompetition Law Takes Effect in 2020

 - Noncompetition Enforceability Thresholds for 2023: WA Department of Labor and Industries

 DISCLAIMER: The information on this website, including this webpage, is provided for informational purposes only and should not be construed as legal advice.
 Use of, and access to, this website does not create an attorney-client relationship between our firm and the user.
 Our firm has made reasonable efforts to ensure the accuracy and adequacy, etc. of the contents of this website; however, we do not warrant or guarantee the information on this website in any respect.
 Our firm will not be liable or responsible for any damages, losses, and/or injuries arising out of or resulting from your use of, or access to, this website.
 The contents or URL of this website may be changed or deleted at any time without notice.
 This disclaimer on this webpage may be changed at any time without notice.